NurMarvin/discord-tweaks/README.md

 # Discord Tweaks
 A Powercord plugin that gives you small tweaks for your Discord client

+## Support Server (NEW)
+Need help with the plugin?
+Feel free to drop into the [support server](https://nurmarv.in/support) and ask for help!

 ## Tweaks
 - Always show message timestamps in compact mode
 - Hide blocked user messages